Chapter 44

 Let us notice the following verse,

 31 ...
-After seeing all what happened, the Israelites feared the Lord and placed their trust in Him and His servant Moses.
+After seeing what happened, the Israelites feared the Lord and placed their trust in Him and His servant Moses.

-ISRAEL CONTINUOUSLY GRUMBLED AND COMPLAINED ABOUT THEIR CIRCUMSTANCES
+ISRAEL CONTINUOUSLY COMPLAINED ABOUT THEIR CIRCUMSTANCES

 For example,